jetson-nano-wheels/jetson-nano-wheels/README.md

 # Jetson Nano wheels

-Unofficial wheels for particular Python libraries, for the Jetson Nano.
+Unofficial wheels for some machine-learning Python libraries, for the Jetson Nano.

 ## How to use